ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 requests being linked, reuse could expose request and response contents to the relay.

-The request the client sends to the Oblivious Relay Resource only requires minimal information; see {{http-usage}}.
-The request that carries the Encapsulated Request and is sent to the Oblivious Relay Resource MUST NOT include identifying information unless the client ensures that this information is removed by the relay.
-A client MAY include information only for the Oblivious Relay Resource in header fields identified by the Connection header field if it trusts the relay to remove these as required by Section 7.6.1 of
+The request the Client sends to the Oblivious Relay Resource only requires minimal information; see {{http-usage}}.
+The request that carries the Encapsulated Request and is sent to the Oblivious Relay Resource MUST NOT include identifying information unless the Client ensures that this information is removed by the relay.
+A Client MAY include information only for the Oblivious Relay Resource in header fields identified by the Connection header field if it trusts the relay to remove these as required by Section 7.6.1 of
 {{HTTP}}.
-The client needs to trust that the relay does not replicate the source addressing information in the request it forwards.
+The Client needs to trust that the relay does not replicate the source addressing information in the request it forwards.

 Clients rely on the Oblivious Relay Resource to forward Encapsulated Requests